We're a place where young people who are going through a tough time can get support.

 - Support the promotion of headspace programs and key messages

 - Be active in the community in raising awareness about youth mental health

 - Develop community events and promotions

-Our Youth Reference Group is currently meets fortnightly on Tuesdays from 5 to 7pm via Zoom due to COVID-19 restrictions.
+Our Youth Reference Group is currently meets fortnightly on Thursdays from 5:30 to 7:30pm.

 headspace Wagga Wagga is proud to coordinate the Murrumbidgee Youth Mental Health Forum which is held annually in Wagga Wagga.
 This forum was originally implemented in the Murrumbidgee in 2012 and has been a huge success ever since!
 The forum is put together by a local Steering Committee comprising of education providers, mental health professionals and youth service representatives.

 The 2021 Steering Committee comprised of representatives from headspace Wagga Wagga, NSW Department of Education, Personnel Group, City of Wagga Wagga, Relationships Australia Canberra & Region, Community Mental Health - NSW Department of Health, Karralika and School-Link - NSW Department of Health.